Nikolaikl/wsl-setup/README.md

 This is a simple dotfiles and scripts to setup _Windows Subsystem for Linux (WSL)_ with _Debian and Ubuntu based Linux distributions_.

+I amended the fork with a jump into Neovims + the CLI tools rabbit hole

 ## Features

 _Check linked files to more details._